buildbot/buildbot/master/docs/manual/developer.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Python does not allow assignment to anything but the innermost local scope or
-the global scope with the :keyword:`global` keyword.
+the global scope with the ``global`` keyword.
 This presents a problem when
 creating nested functions::

     def test_localVariable(self):